NKI-AI/xdrt/README.md

 [![Black](https://github.com/NKI-AI/xdrt/actions/workflows/black.yml/badge.svg)](https://github.com/NKI-AI/xdrt/actions/workflows/black.yml)

 XDRT is a python toolkit to work with the XDR file format used e.g. by Elekta to store cone-beam CT images and as reconstructed by XVI.
-The reading of `.xvi` files is also supported, allowing to find the map the XDR file to the moment of acquistion (which fraction, what type of scan).
+The reading of complete XVI reconstruction folders is also supported, exporting to either an ITK supported format or DICOM, recovering metadata from the XVI files.

 * Free software: Apache Software License 2.0.
 Decompression library is public domain, but has a different